 There are some differences when it comes to the two, but they basically boil down to this: iCloud Photos is a cloud-based platform, while My Photo Stream isn’t.

 Basically, My Photo Stream just sends images you take on one device to your other devices with the feature enabled.

 The edits you make to specific photos won’t sync, and you’ll need to delete each image on each device manually.
-It’ll also download images to certain devices in a smaller resolution than they were captured.
+It also downloads images to certain devices in a smaller resolution than you captured them.

 On the other hand, using My Photo Stream doesn’t use up any iCloud storage.

 When compared to each other, My Photo Stream is a more straightforward service that lacks the feature set of iCloud Photos.
 Unless you have a good reason not to, we recommend choosing iCloud Photos over My Photo Stream.